College of Letters and Sciences

 A.A.
 Upham Scholarship for Science

 This scholarship is made possible by the late Ethel Upham, daughter of A.A.
 Upham, a former science teacher at the University.
 Her desire was that this scholarship would be used to encourage outstanding students to continue their studies at UW-Whitewater in Biology, Chemistry, or Physics.
 When selecting the top candidate, the scholarship committee considers each candidate's academic record, professional goals, and relevant work experience.
 The A.A.
-Upham Scholarship usually includes a certificate and up to $400 to help defray the cost of courses taken the following semester.
+Upham Scholarship usually includes a certificate and funds to help defray the cost of courses taken the following semester.

 UW-Whitewater Foundations Scholarship for Outstanding Junior